Grey-hooded sunbird

 The grey-hooded sunbird (Aethopyga primigenia) is a species of bird in the family Nectariniidae.
-It is endemic to the Philippines.
-Its natural habitat is tropical moist montane forests.
+It is endemic to the Philippines found only in the moist montane forests of Mindanao.
+It is one of the three montane Mindanao endemic sunbirds along with the Lina's sunbird and the Apo sunbird.

-Description
+Description and taxonomy

 eBird describes the bird as "A small bird of lower-elevation montane forest on Mindanao.
 Has a gray hood and chest, an olive-green back and wings, a white upper belly, a yellow lower belly and sides, and a white-tipped tail.
 Male has a green forehead and cheek patches.
 Males from northeast Mindanao have an additional yellow stripe down the upper chest.
 Similar to Apo and Tboli Sunbirds, but Gray-hooded has a white upper belly.
-Voice includes a fast series of high-pitched “whip!” notes."
+Voice includes a fast series of high-pitched 'whip!' notes."